ImgBotApp/InternetNL/detail/web/tls/https-hsts/exp_en.md

 because it also protects infrequent visitors.
 However if you want to stop supporting HTTPS, you will have to wait longer until the validity of the HSTS policy in all browsers that vistited your website, has expired.
-See ['Web application guidelines from NCSC- NL'](https://www.ncsc.nl/actueel/whitepapers/ict-beveiligingsrichtlijnen-voor-webapplicaties.html), guideline U/WA.05 (in Dutch).
+See ['Web application guidelines from NCSC-NL'](https://www.ncsc.nl/actueel/whitepapers/ict-beveiligingsrichtlijnen-voor-webapplicaties.html), guideline U/WA.05 (in Dutch).